 It is recommended to use a performant RAID controller with local battery cache.
 Be aware of any RAID overhead when designing a DAS soltuion.
 Typically RAID 6/60 (depends on the amount of disks) is recommended (IO overhead of factor 6).
 The Stripe Size should be 256KB or greater.

 Since a DAS storage can be fully dedicated to backup operations, this type of repository is considered to offer a good balance between “performance” and “cost” factors.

 A strong benefit of a DAS repository is that it supports the features offered by Veeam Backup & Replication in a very flexible way.
 In particular, it provides good read and write performance, sufficient for Veeam vPower-based features (such as Instant VM Recovery, SureBackup, and others).
 As it typically provides good random I/O performance, it will be the optimal solution when using I/O intensive backup modes such as reverse incremental or forever forward incremental (also used in backup copy job).

-This is a more advanced and manageable solution that offers the same advantages as DAS, and adds more advantages like higher availability and resiliency.
+This is an advanced and manageable solution that offers the same advantages as DAS, and adds more advantages like higher availability and resiliency.

-The volume size and quantity are easily adjustable over time, thus offering a truly scalable capacity.
+The volume size and quantity are easily adjustable over time, thus offering a scalable capacity.

 Tip: You can configure multiple backup repositories on the SAN storage to increase repository throughput to the storage system.

 The main difference between Windows and Linux in regards to Veeam repositories is the way they handle NAS shares – this can be summarized as a choice between NFS and SMB.
 It depends on your IT infrastructure and security what is better to manage and to maintain.